Inspire Medical Systems, Inc. (INSP) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Dec.
-9, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Inspire Medical Systems, Inc. ("Inspire" or the "Company") (NYSE: INSP) have opportunity to lead the securities fraud class action lawsuit.
+15, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Inspire Medical Systems, Inc. ("Inspire" or the "Company") (NYSE: INSP).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN INSPIRE MEDICAL SYSTEMS, INC. (INSP), CLICK HERE BEFORE JANUARY 5, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?